kyma-project/kyma/docs/service-mesh/03-01-istio-setup-in-kyma.md

 | Tracing | ⛔️ |
 | Kiali | ⛔️ |

 >*NOTE*: In Istio 1.5, separate components like Pilot or Sidecar Injector are replaced by a single binary - Istiod.
-However, to ensure a smooth transition to the new version, Citadel, Policy and Telemetry still are deployed to the cluster.
+Details can be found [in this section of upgrade notes](https://istio.io/latest/news/releases/1.5.x/announcing-1.5/upgrade-notes/#control-plane-restructuring).

 ## Kyma-specific configuration